MuthuPalaniappan925/TransCycleNet/README.md

 ## Getting Started

-Before using the CycleGAN model for image translation, some initial setup is required.
+Before using the TransCycleNet model for image translation, some initial setup is required.

 - **Dataset Preparation**: Prepare your own dataset or use the provided Monet-to-Photo dataset (used in the following code).
 Ensure that the dataset follows the required directory structure and image format.